 Use Strong, Unique Passwords

 Avoid common words or anything easily guessable.
 Use a minimum of 12 characters, mixing uppercase and lowercase letters, numbers, and special characters.
-If you're protecting multiple pages, use a different password for each one - that way, if one password is shared or leaked, other pages remain secure.
+If you are protecting multiple pages, use a different password for each one.
+That way, if one password is shared or leaked, other pages remain secure.

 Rotate Passwords Periodically

-If you're sharing a page password with clients or team members, update it regularly - especially after a project ends or someone leaves your team.
+If you are sharing a page password with clients or team members, update it regularly, especially after a project ends or someone leaves your team.
 To change a password in Wix, return to the Permissions tab for that page and enter a new one.
-There's no limit to how often you can update it.
+There is no limit to how often you can update it.

 Share Passwords Securely

-Don't send passwords over unencrypted channels like plain email.
+Do not send passwords over unencrypted channels like plain email.
 Use a password manager with a sharing feature, or a secure messaging tool, to pass the password to the people who need it.
-Let users know when a password has changed so they're not locked out unexpectedly.
+Let users know when a password has changed so they are not locked out unexpectedly.

 Review Protected Pages Regularly

-Wix password protection is a straightforward and effective way to restrict page access on Wix - no plugins or coding required.
+Wix password protection is a straightforward and effective way to restrict page access on Wix, with no plugins or coding required.
 By following the five steps in this guide, you can lock down any page and ensure only the right people can view your sensitive content.

-Keep in mind the key trade-offs: password-protected pages won't be indexed by Google, and a single shared password works best for simple use cases.
-For more advanced access control - like individual logins or role-based permissions - the Wix Members Area is the better tool.
+Keep in mind the key trade-offs: password-protected pages will not be indexed by Google, and a single shared password works best for simple use cases.
+For more advanced access control, such as individual logins or role-based permissions, the Wix Members Area is the better tool.
+And if you want to protect your entire site, use the Members Area rather than password-protecting each page one by one.

-If you're building out a more secure Wix site, also consider learning how to use Wix to take full advantage of its built-in security and privacy features.
+If you are building out a more secure Wix site, also consider learning how to use Wix to take full advantage of its built-in security and privacy features.
+You may also want to review the different options for hiding a page on Wix, since password protection is just one of three visibility control methods available.

 * read the rest of the post and open up an offer